 CITRUS ESSENTIAL OILS

-Spiders taste through their feet, and in addition to peppermint…..they do not like the taste of citrus which includes lemon, lime and orange.
+Spiders taste through their feet, and in addition to peppermint…..they do not like the taste of citrus which includes lemon, lime, tangerine, and wild orange.
 Although it will not kill them, it will make them avoid places where they can “taste” them.
 Always purchase real essential oils and not synthetic versions.

 ELIMINATE HIDING PLACES